NCAR/pi-wrf/README.md

 2) Download and install Docker (this may take upwards of 10 minutes) by typing the following in the terminal.
 This step only needs to be done once.
 Subsequent use of the app will not require this step.:<br/>
 `curl -sSL https://get.docker.com | sh`:<br/>

+#### Two Options: Clone and Contribute Changes or Run an Instance
-3) Download a Docker image and create a container that holds the WRF app by typing the following (all in one line):<br/>
+A)To Run an instance download a Docker image and create a container that holds the WRF app by typing the following (all in one line):<br/>
 `sudo docker run ncar/pi-wrf`

-note: these instructions runs the piwrf notebook in a non-persistant state (any changes to the notebook will not be saved).
-To run the notebook so changes are saved, you will need to clone NCAR's Pi-WRF repo: [Pi-WRF](https://github.com/NCAR/pi-wrf "Pi-WRF").
+       Note: these instructions runs the piwrf notebook in a non-persistant state (any changes to the notebook will not be saved)

+B)Clone or copy to run the notebook so changes are saved, you will need to clone NCAR's Pi-WRF repo: [Pi-WRF](https://github.com/NCAR/pi-wrf "Pi-WRF").
 Then, instead of step #3 above, Type `docker run -p 8888:8888 -v ~/pi-wrf/envs/smpar_gui/notebooks:/pi-wrf/src/notebooks ncar/pi-wrf`.
 The path after -v will need to be modified depending on where you clone the Pi-WRF repo in your file system.
+Most likely this will be in your default home directory.

 ### Section 2: Using the App